Introduction

 You’ll also need to set a JUDOSCALE_URL environment variable in your task definition.
 This is how the Judoscale adapter knows where to send metrics and link those metrics to the correct service.

-Once you’ve installed the adapter, set the environment variable, and deployed your application, Judoscale will begin showing your queue metrics in the Scaling page charts.
+Once you’ve installed the adapter, setup a sidecar (for web services), and deployed your application, Judoscale will begin showing your queue metrics in the Scaling page charts.

 Configuring and enabling autoscaling